hyoujeen/hyoujeen.github.io/_posts/2025-06-08-could-ipados-become-more-like-macos.md

 featured_image: assets/images/posts/2025/apple-news-2025.png
 ---

-With Apple's WWDC25 approaching this upcoming week, my unrealistic(!) hope is that among the several macOS-like improvements promised for iPadOS, something akin to macOS's Terminal could be one of them.
+With Apple's WWDC25 approaching this upcoming week, my unrealistic(!) hope is that something akin to macOS's Terminal could be among the several macOS-like improvements promised for iPadOS.

 Growing up, I often logged into my family's bulky desktop monitor-keyboard setup to play <i>Oregon Trail</i>, <i>Where in the World is Carmen Sandiego?</i>, and the like.
 Some today would call this computer model "vintage."
 Yet, it was on this "vintage" computer that I was introduced to programs that can help create tables of data and clusters of sentences such as Microsoft Excel and Microsoft Word, a couple of the most essential applications for workflows even in 2025.
 This was in the early 2000s; the "reign of the PC."